xengeo/java-fundamentals/bites/03_static_methods_bite.md

 ## Challenge

-Add more static methods to the `Announcement` class, all of which print appropriate messages of your choosing, then call them inside the main method.
+Add more static methods to the `Announcement` class, all of which print appropriate messages of your choosing, then call them from inside the `main` method.

 * `changeOfPlan`
 * `apology`
 * `politeNotice`
 * `helpNeeded`

 [Next Challenge](04_instance_methods_bite.md)